simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `-` and `+` (or `=`) decrease and increase the depth limit.
 To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

 `F` toggles flat mode on and off.
-In flat mode, accounts are listed without indentation (and account registers will exclude subaccounts, see below).
+In flat mode, accounts are listed without indentation, and show their subaccount-excluding balances, except for accounts which have been clipped by a depth limit, which show their inclusive balances (as with hledger's balance command).

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are